 The bachelor and his dog both love lounging in sophisticated, masculine spaces.
 Dark walls, sleek accessories and leather accent make up the bachelor aesthetic, which is perfectly complimented with the stylish, mid-century inspired leather dog bed.

 Whether your primary residence, or your weekend getaway, your beachside home's designer appeal should never be compromised just because you want to travel with puppy in tow.
-With a natural cream base and bold blue accents, the perfect dog bed to have on hand is this nautically inspired one.
+With a natural cream base and bold blue accents, the perfect dog bed to have on hand is a nautically inspired one.
 No matter where your dog chooses to lounge, their dog bed will fit right in with your stylish, coastal decor.

 These super fun homes are just bursting with color, pattern, texture and style.
 With cultivated collections of furniture and accessories from travels around the globe, these eclectically chic spaces are perfectly suited for a fun, loud dog bed.
-This bobcat print dog bed will compliment and enhance any funky space.
+A bobcat print dog bed will compliment and enhance any funky space.

 Images: Elle Decor, Interiors4Men, ClipSpringer, DecorDemon